andrearota/Flask-serving-ml-model/README.md

 This repository contains a simple implementation of a Flask app serving a machine learning model as JSON REST API.

 The deployment uses [CherryPy](http://cherrypy.org/]) as WSGI server implementation.
 The project contains also a Dockerfile to create a containerized version of the application.
+The image is based on a Debian:latest-slim base image and once built, is around 120 MB (thanks to [Michele Bologna](https://github.com/mbologna) for the suggestions).

 ## Running